Casey

 Casey is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Casey's dwellings, as per the latest Census, consisted of 75.6% houses and 24.4% other types (semi-detached, apartments, 'other' dwellings).
+Casey's dwelling structure, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
-Home ownership in Casey was at 11.8%, with mortgages at 58.4% and rentals at 29.8%.
-The median monthly mortgage repayment was $2,167, exceeding the Australian Capital Territory average of $2,123.
-The median weekly rent was $502, higher than the Australian Capital Territory figure of $462.
-Nationally, Casey's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Casey was at 11.8%, with mortgaged dwellings at 58.4% and rented ones at 29.8%.
+The median monthly mortgage repayment in Casey was $2,167, higher than Australian Capital Territory's average of $2,123.
+Median weekly rent in Casey was $502, compared to Australian Capital Territory's $462.
+Nationally, Casey's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing